Meeco/docs/releases/svx-3.0.0.md

   - Added validation for `x509_san_dns` Verifier Client Identifier Scheme to ensure the identifier is a URL and matches the `dNSName` SAN entry of the x.509 leaf certificate
 - Added OpenID4VCI draft16 support:
   - New default and only issuance `protocol_version` value is `openid4vci-v1`
 - Added optional `key.client_assertion_jwk` to enable `private_key_jwt` client auth where needed

 ### Enhancements
-- This upgrade includes the latest SD-JWT-VC draft-08 related changes
+- This upgrade includes the latest SD-JWT-VC draft-08 related changes:
   - Focused on mandatory SD-JWT VC draft-08 JOSE Header `typ` changes (`dc+sd-jwt`), deferring optional type metadata (type as URL) implementation to a future epic
 - Legacy `vc+sd-jwt` format is now marked as deprecated.
 All new issuance and presentation requests should use the new `dc+sd-jwt` format
 - Existing `vc+sd-jwt` credentials will continue to work in storage and for verification and presentation